BrandonS09/f1maps/README.md

 # F1 Maps
-F1 maps is a cross-platform mobile application that is like google maps or apple maps but f1 themed.
-Featuring a cast of f1 drivers including fan-favorites like Max Verstappen and Lando Norris while also featuring their cars.
+F1 Maps is a cross-platform mobile application that is like Google Maps or Apple Maps but F1-themed.
+Featuring a cast of F1 drivers including fan-favorites like Max Verstappen and Lando Norris while also featuring their cars.
 Decide between walking or driving to your destination to either be represented by a bobblehead of your beloved drivers, or their cars which win grand prix's etc.

 # Frameworks Used